Horseriding in the Loch Ness valley

 We offer qualified instruction in dressage, jumping, basic carriage driving, stable management, western riding and training horses.
 Endurance riding is a speciality.
 Qualified instruction can be given on your horse or ours.
 Regular competitions are held at the centre in all disciplines.

-Our horses are Arab, Irish Sports Horse, TB cross and cob.
+Our horses are Arab, Irish/Welsh Sports Horses, TB cross and cob.

 We have an indoor school and outdoor arena plus some XC fences.
 We offer spectacular off road hacking and are located on the 50 mile loop Trail of the 7 Lochs.